dreamfactorysoftware/platform-wiki/setup-guide/4-storage/hive/S3-Hive-storage-setup.md

 ## Setting up S3 / Hive storage

-Currently there is no setup required to store your data on S3 / Hive - as this is handled automatically for you by the [EMR ETL Runner] (deploying-emretlrunner) used to perform the [etl] (hive-etl-setup).
+Currently there is no setup required to store your data on S3 / Hive - as this is handled automatically for you by the [EMR ETL Runner] (EmrEtlRunner-setup) used to perform the [etl] (hive-etl-setup).
 As a result, if you are in the process of setting up SnowPlow, and you have already set up your [collector](choosing-a-collector) and [tracker](choosing a tracker), we recommend proceeding to the [ETL setup](choosing an etl module) stage of the setup process.